jwjoel/KeyChain/README.md

 2. Use the "Key List" tab to view your stored keys.
 If no keys are stored, an "empty message" will be displayed.

 3. Click the "Add Key" tab to add a new API key.

-4. Fill in the "Platform" and "API Key" fields, and choose an expiration option from the dropdown menu.
-Optionally, set a custom expiration date if desired.

-5. Click the "Add Key" button to save your new API key.

-6. To copy a stored key to the clipboard, click the copy icon next to the key.

-7. To delete a stored key, click the delete icon next to the key.

-8. The extension will display a popup notification for successful copy actions or other relevant events.

 ## Contributing